 Day 14: Tehran

-● Enjoy a fascinating cultural exchange with Iran indigenous people
+● Enjoy a fascinating cultural exchange with Iran’s indigenous people

 ● Experience the pristine nature of Iran

-● Hike Mt.
-Zagros ranges while accompanying nomads in their seasonal transhumance
+● Hike Zagros mountain range while accompanying nomads in their seasonal transhumance

-● Explore one of the oldest civilization on Earth
+● Explore one of the oldest civilizations on Earth

 Karoon River / Haft-Tappeh / Chogha-Zanbil / Shushtar Historical Hydraulic System / Negin Bridge / Shimbar Waterfall / Ancient Nomadic Trails / Mt.
 Zagrous Hinterlands / Sar Agha Seyed Village / Koohrang Spring / Shahr-r Kord / Isfahan / / Naghshe Jahan Square in Isfahan, Sheikh Lotfollah Mosque / Shah Mosque / Ali Qapu / Chehel Sotoun Palace / Si-o-se Pol Bridge / Khaju Bridge / Atiq Mosque / Vank Church / Varzaneh Desert / Gav-Khuni Pond / Jāmeh Mosque of Yazd / 150-year-old Lari House / Traditional Gym (Zoorkhaneh) / Amir Chakhmaq Complex / Dolat Abad Garden / Zein-o-Din Caravanserai / in Puppet Museum House / Tabatabaei House / Borujerdi House / Agha Bozorg Mosque / Sultan Amir Ahmad Bathhouse / Golestan Palace / Grand Bazaar of Tehran / Melli Garden / Jewelry Museum / Tabi’at Bridge

 Walking / Hiking / Camping / Anthropology Sites